 This free, web-based, easy-to-use coordination tool makes pad-mounted under-oil transformer protection device selection effortless.
-By simply inputting a few pieces of data and selecting the desired level of protection, you can quickly find the right combination of Cooper Power Systems ELSP backup fuse with Bay-O-Net fuse or MagneX™ Interrupter for your application.
+By simply inputting a few pieces of data and selecting the desired level of protection, you can quickly find the right combination of Eaton Cooper Power series ELSP backup fuse with Bay-O-Net fuse or MagneX™ Interrupter for your application.
 The TransFusion Coordination Program provides you the flexibility of trying various combinations before deciding on the one that best fits your application needs.
 The unique program also allows for the evaluation of effects when using a specific fuse under different input conditions such as ambient temperature and preload levels.
 This makes it possible to optimize the final fuse selection.

 When selecting low-current protection devices and backup fuses, proper fuse coordination is critical to insuring full-range transformer protection.
 Plotting the characteristics of each protective device using Time Current Curves (TCCs) is the ideal way to visualize proper coordination.
 The TransFusion™ program creates a view of the curves for each of the fuses being coordinated and the basic curves that characterize the transformer.
 Inputs